5 Surprising Lessons Every SQL Server Generalist Has to Learn

 Q: What are the advantages of log shipping vs. replication?

-A: Replication will copy every object (tables, procedures, triggers), permissions, etc. Log shipping only copies the data in the tables that you select.
+A: Replication will copy every object (tables, procedures, triggers), permissions, etc. Log shipping does not allow selective copy of DB objects.

 Q: When an Always On Availability Group (AG) fails over to synchronous mode, are only the uncommitted transactions lost?
 Will the application get an error that the transaction failed?